SondreKindem/HardcoreParkour/README.md

 Done!
 Now players can join with `/hcp join [name]`, or create races on your new course.

 ### Protips:
+* The direction you face when creating a course and adding checkpoints is the direction players will look when respawning!
 * Remember to make sure players can't grief your course!
 * Mark your checkpoints with colored blocks!